syncfusion-content/asp.netmvc-docs/aspnetmvc/SunburstChart/Legend.md

 ---
 layout: post
-title: legend
+title: Legend in ASP.NET MVC SunburstChart widget | Syncfusion
-description: Learn how to add and customize the legnds in Sunburst Chart.
+description: You can learn here about Legend support in Syncfusion ASP.NET MVC SunburstChart control and more details.
 platform: ejmvc
 control: SunburstChart
 documentation: ug
 ---

-## Legend
+## Legend with ASP.NET MVC SunburstChart
 The legend is used to represent the first level of items in the Sunburst Chart.The **Legend** can be initialized using the below code snippet

 {% highlight js %}